Rudolf-Christoph von Gersdorff: Conspiracy to assassinate Hitler

 After becoming close friends with leading Army Group Center conspirator Colonel (later Major General) Henning von Tresckow, Gersdorff agreed to join the conspiracy to kill Adolf Hitler.
 After Tresckow's elaborate plan to assassinate Hitler on 13 March 1943 failed, Gersdorff declared himself ready to give his life for Germany's sake in an assassination attempt.

 On 21 March 1943, Hitler visited the Zeughaus Berlin, the old armory on Unter den Linden, to inspect captured Soviet weapons.
 This was as part of the Heldengedenktag public holiday on which the Nazis propagandized hero worship of the military dead.
 Originally it was Volkstrauertag, grieving for the dead of World War I. A group of top Nazi and leading military officials—among them Hermann Göring, Heinrich Himmler, Field Marshal Wilhelm Keitel, and Grand Admiral Karl Dönitz—were present as well.
 As an expert, Gersdorff was to guide Hitler on a tour of the exhibition.
 Moments after Hitler entered the museum, Gersdorff set off two ten-minute delayed fuses on explosive devices hidden in his coat pockets.
 His plan was to throw himself around Hitler in a death embrace that would blow them both up.
 A detailed plan for a coup d'état had been worked out and was ready to go; but, contrary to expectations, Hitler raced through the museum in less than ten minutes.
 After he had left the building, Gersdorff was able to defuse the devices in a public bathroom "at the last second."
 After the attempt, he was immediately transferred back to the Eastern Front where he managed to evade suspicion.

 Prior to the 20 July plot, Gersdorff had also hidden the explosives and fuses that another conspirator, Wessel Freytag von Loringhoven, managed to procure from a cache of captured British weapons and which Claus Schenk Graf von Stauffenberg was to use in his attempt to kill Hitler.
-Thanks to the silence of his imprisoned and tortured co-conspirators, Gersdorff was able to escape arrest and certain execution.
+Because of the silence of his imprisoned and tortured co-conspirators, Gersdorff was able to escape arrest and certain execution.
 As a result, he was one of the few German military resistors to survive the war (others included Axel Freiherr von dem Bussche-Streithorst and Eberhard von Breitenbuch).